aautere/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 3. Add the following using statement to the top of the controller:

     ```csharp
 using Microsoft.AspNetCore.Mvc;
 using Microsoft.AspNetCore.Authentication;
 using Microsoft.Extensions.Configuration;
-    using System.Threading.Tasks;
+using Microsoft.AspNetCore.Authentication.AzureADB2C.UI;
     ```

 4. Locate the default controller **Index** method.